aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 - create two DynamoDB tables to hold user and stream metrics data
 - create an Application Load Balancer and ECS Service that will act as the backend for the frontend application
 - create a CloudFront distribution that sits in front of the backend service to handle incoming traffic from clients
-- create an API Gateway, a Network Load Balancer and an ECS Service to handle EventBridge IVS events and store them in the Metrics DynamoDB table
+- create an API Gateway, a Network Load Balancer and an ECS Service to handle EventBridge Amazon IVS events and store them in the Metrics DynamoDB table
-- create an EventBridge rule to dispatch the IVS events to the aforementioned API Gateway
+- create an EventBridge rule to dispatch the Amazon IVS events to the aforementioned API Gateway

 ### Architecture